Shingles Vaccination

 Who is at high-risk for Shingles?

-Older adults Adults especially aged 50 and older are at a higher risk for Shingles.
+Adults especially aged 50 and older are at a higher risk for Shingles.

-Immunocompromised individuals People with weakened immune systems due certain health conditions such as; HIV/AIDS, chemotherapy, steroid therapy, diabetes, cancer and autoimmune disorders.
+People with weakened immune systems due certain health conditions such as; HIV/AIDS, chemotherapy, steroid therapy, diabetes, cancer and autoimmune disorders.

-Reactivation of virus People with a history of Chickenpox are at a risk for Shingles.
+People with a history of Chickenpox are at a risk for Shingles.

 Areas at risk for Shingles